caochao39/tarerobotics/docs/source/other_useful_information/other_useful_features.rst

     :width: 45%
     :align: center

+|

 **Turning on/off collision checking:** Users can send a ROS Bool typed message on the '/check_obstacle' topic to turn on/off collision checking during navigation.

 **Safety stopping:** To introduce a safety stop during navigation, send a ROS Int8 typed message on the '/stop' topic.
 The value being 1 means no moving but turning in one place is allowed, and the value being 2 means no moving or turning.
 To release the safety stop, send 0.

 **Adjusting speed:** To change the speed during navigation, send a ROS Float32 typed message on the '/speed' topic.
 The value should be between 0-1 as a fraction of the maximum speed.
+Example code is provided in the `'src/base_autonomy/waypoint_example' <https://github.com/jizhang-cmu/autonomy_stack_mecanum_wheel_platform/tree/jazzy/src/base_autonomy/waypoint_example>`_ package.

 **Sending navigation boundary:** Please refer to the example code in the `'src/base_autonomy/waypoint_example' <https://github.com/jizhang-cmu/autonomy_stack_mecanum_wheel_platform/tree/jazzy/src/base_autonomy/waypoint_example>`_ package to send navigation boundary.
 Note that the navigation boundary can include multiple polygons.
 Points on the same polygon share the same z value.
-Use different z values for different polygons.
+Use different z values for each polygon.
 Further, to define a closed polygon, the last point needs to repeat the first point.
 For example, to define a rectangular navigation boundary, use 5 points: 'p1, p2, p3, p4, p1'.

 **Resetting terrain map:** Occasionally, the terrain map is messed up due to state estimation being unstable, for example.
 The vehicle cannot find a path and gets stuck.
 To reset the terrain map, send a ROS Float32 typed message on the '/map_clearing' topic.
 The value determines the range to clear on the terrain map.
 Alternatively, users can press the 'clear-terrain-map' button on the joystick controller.